PEMDAS APPLICATIONS & SYSTEMS

 PEMDAS has developed one of the world’s most reliable and accurate airborne weather sensor systems, the Atmospheric Sensing & Prediction System (ASAPS).

-ASAPS collects and processes real-time atmospheric data into the PEMDAS NOWCasting system for two primary purposes:
+ASAPS collects and processes real-time atmospheric data into the PEMDAS Environmental Intelligence (EI) system for two primary purposes:

 - Provide early warning to aircraft operators of impending inflight weather threats such as icing and clouds.

-- Generating real-time, high fidelity weather products such as icing and cloud layers, wind profiles and cloud-free line-of-sight views.
-This allows for improved flight planning, in-flight maneuvering and intelligent decision tools such as real-time navigational re-routing.
+- Generating real-time, high fidelity decision products such as icing and cloud layers, wind profiles, and cloud-free line-of-sight views.
+This allows for improved flight planning, in-flight maneuvering, and intelligent decision tools such as real-time navigational re-routing.